nikos-koukis/E-Library-Management-System/Read_Me.txt

 2. Login Details for Admin: Username: admin
 							Password: admin

-3. Login Details for User: Username: nikos
+3. Login Details for User: Username: Giorgos Nikolaou
 						   Password: test

 4. For more users check the students at admin panel => For all users Paasword: test